Here’s how to calculate your workers’ compensation premium

 One is called the Expense Constant, and it basically compensates your insurance company for the cost of administering your policy—every workers’ compensation policy has one.
 You might also see a few miscellaneous fees that are required by law (such as the state surcharge or terrorism surcharge).

 And that’s pretty much it.
-Those are the factors which affect your workers’ comp rate.
+Those are the factors which affect your workers’ compensation rate.
 The simplified formula looks something like this:

 But that’s just a formula.
 Let’s look at how all this works in the real world.